adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/domainmgr.md

 In the end, I prefer handling tables individually and handling relationship management on the mobile client manually.
 This causes more code on the mobile client but makes the server much simpler by avoiding most of the complexity of relationships.

-## <a name="storage-domain-mgr"></a>NoSQL Storage with the StorageDomainManager
+## NoSQL Storage with the StorageDomainManager

 What if you don't want to use a SQL backend for your service?
 Relationships between entities are not that important in the mobile client and Azure Table Storage costs significantly less than SQL Azure.
 There are always trade-offs between various storage providers.
 A Domain Manager enables you to swap out the storage for one of your own choosing.
 Azure Mobile Apps provides a domain manager for Azure Table Storage.
 Azure Table Storage is Microsoft's NOSQL key/attribute store.
 It has a schemaless design, which (at least theoretically) enables you to adapt your data models as the application evolves without having to worry about the schema.

 To see this in action, let's rework the existing data store (which has tags and todoitems as tables) to use Table Storage.
 First up, we need to set up a suitable environment.
 This involves:

 1. Create a Resource Group
 2. Create an Azure App Service